mathomane/html-css-sumary/README.md

 ~TEXT FORMATNG & HTML SYNTAX

 It is used to structure websites
 It uses tags that are symbolized as greater than and less than to mark different elements.
-We have 2 types of tags e.g. open tag<> and close tag</> that can be differentiated by a forward slash for close tag.
+We have 2 types of tags e.g. open tag `<>` and close tag `</>` that can be differentiated by a forward slash for close tag.
 Tags work together to define elements that are like packages containing contentz

 HTML HEADLINES

 Webpages contains various headlines, titles and subheadings which are normally divided into small chunks.
-Elements used for marking up headlines are in 6 different types such as: h1, h2, h3, h4, h5, and h6.
+Elements used for marking up headlines are in 6 different types such as: `h1`, `h2`, `h3`, `h4`, `h5`, and `h6`.
-*	Each headline has their own visual effect.
-Selecting the appropriate level is easy.
+For example:

-For example: <h1> Welcome to the Jungle</h1> h1 is for the entire article of the article or web.
+`<h1>` Welcome to the Jungle `</h1>` h1 is for the entire article of the article or web.
 *	H2 is the subtitle that is usually smaller and longer than the main title.
-For example: <h2> Law of the jungle, survival of the fittest</h2> The choice of headline level is based on its meaning.
+For example: `<h2>` Law of the jungle, survival of the fittest `</h2>` The choice of headline level is based on its meaning.

 HTML Bold and Italics